List of highest-grossing animated films: Highest-grossing animated franchises and film series

 The following chart is a list of the highest-grossing animated film franchises.
-The top three are among the highest-grossing film franchises of all time and, respectively, are between 13th and 20th of all time.
-Pixar is the most represented studio with six franchises on this list.
-Despicable Me is the highest-grossing animated franchise of all time with $5.6 billion; it is also one of three animated franchises (Toy Story and Frozen) with at least two films grossing over $1 billion worldwide.
-Frozen is the only animated franchise where every installment grossed $1 billion; it has the highest per-film average, with nearly $1.4 billion unadjusted, and along with Inside Out and Fengshen Cinematic Universe, are the only animated franchises to average over $1 billion per film.
+The top three are among the highest-grossing film franchises of all time and, respectively, are between 13th and 19th of all time.
+Pixar is the most represented studio with five franchises on this list.
+Despicable Me is the highest-grossing animated franchise of all time with nearly $6.2 billion; it is also one of five animated franchises (Toy Story, Frozen, Zootopia, and Super Mario) with at least two films grossing over $1 billion worldwide.
+Frozen, Zootopia, and Super Mario are the only animated franchises where every installment grossed $1 billion, and along with Inside Out and the Fengshen Cinematic Universe, are the only animated franchises to average over $1 billion per film; Zootopia has the highest per-film average, with nearly $1.45 billion unadjusted.